xrubio/pandora/docs/tutorials/02_getting_started_pandora.md

 }
 ```

 We will make sure that the building system is working before continuing.
-Pandora uses scons to compile the code (http://www.scons.org/), but any other building system could be used.
-Copy the file docs/code_templates/SConstruct into your working directory and open it.
+Pandora uses [scons](http://www.scons.org/) to compile the code, but any other building system could be used.
+Copy the file `docs/code_templates/SConstruct` into your working directory and open it.
 We will have to modify the list of agents and source files:

-	a) Check that the list of source files (variable 'srcFiles') contains only 'main.cxx' file:
+	a.
+Check that the list of source files (variable 'srcFiles') contains only `main.cxx` file:
-		srcFiles = Split("main.cxx")
+		`srcFiles = Split("main.cxx")`
-	b) Remove any agent name from the list 'agents':
+	b.
+Remove any agent name from the list 'agents':
-		agents = ['']
+		`agents = ['']`
-	c) Remove any agent namespace from the list 'namespaceAgents':
+	c.
+Remove any agent namespace from the list 'namespaceAgents':
-		namespaceAgents = ['']
+		`namespaceAgents = ['']`
-	d) Change the name of the program 'nameProgram':
+	d.
+Change the name of the program 'nameProgram':
-		nameProgram = 'tutorialPandora'
+		`nameProgram = 'tutorialPandora'`

 Finally compile and execute the code: